Sexual Ethics - Compliance, Online Test, and Healthy Boundaries

 - Please read the letter from the bishop and chair of the Board of Ordained Ministry before taking the test.

-HOW: The following outlines the process for taking the test:
+HOW: The following steps outline the process for taking the test:

 4. Complete the requested information, including your agreement to abide by the Conference Sexual Ethics Policy.

-6. When you have completed the test, you will receive your results instantly.
+6. When you have completed the test, you will receive your overall results instantly.
 Only 100% correct answers fulfill the requirement.
-You may take the test as many times as necessary.
+You may take the test as many times as necessary (note: if you use the "previous" button to correct each response as you go through the test, you will only need to take the test once).

-8. Rev. Janet Farrell will forward the notification to your District Office where a copy of certification will be placed in your district file and your District Superintendent will be notified of your successful completion of the test.
+8. Laura will forward the notification to your District Office where verification will be placed in your district file and your District Superintendent will be notified of your successful completion of the test.

-Questions about the test, policy, or reason you have to take the test: Donna Haines, Clergy Sexual Ethics Coordinator of the Board of Ordained Ministry, 541-844-8527
+Questions about the test, policy, the reason you have to take the test, or technical difficulties in taking the test: Please contact Laura Jaquith Bartlett at email@example.com, Administrative Coordinator for the Board of Ordained Ministry, or leave a message at 503-802-9215.

 Additional options available: